Recommended Home-Selling Repairs

-Nearly all purchase contracts include an inspection clause, a buyer contingency that allows a buyer to back out if numerous defects are found or negotiate their repair.
-The trick is not to overspend on pre-sale repairs, especially if there are few houses on the market but many buyers willing to buy at almost any price.
+Nearly all purchase contracts include an inspection clause, a buyer contingency that allows a buyer to back out if numerous defects are found, or negotiate their repair.
+The trick to prepping your home is not to overspend on pre-sale repairs, especially if there are few houses on the market but many buyers willing to buy at almost any price.
 On the other hand, making such repairs may be the only way to sell your house in a down market.

 Getting the most value for your home doesn’t have to be difficult or expensive.
 Here are a few easy home-improvement tips.

 - Improve your curb appeal.
 The first thing buyers see is the view of your house from the street, so make sure it looks good!
 Think: mow the lawn, rake or prune, clear walkways.
 Consider power-washing or painting your home’s exterior if it looks dingy or old.

 - Fix maintenance issues.
 If you know of any problems (leaks, plumbing issues, drafts, rusty areas, squeaky floorboards, mold or mildew), fix them well before buyers can find them.
 They’ll come out in the home inspection, so get a jump on it and don’t let buyers use minor problems against you in negotiations.

 - Paint interior rooms.
 A fresh coat of paint can make rooms look brand-new!
 Go for whites and light colors, and try to stay neutral with your color choices.

 - Replace fixtures and hardware.
 Replacing or polishing lighting and plumbing fixtures is a cheap and easy way to make a home look newer and brighter.
 You may also want to consider upgrading your light bulbs while you’re at it.